Date of issue: September 2023

 Request the transfer of your personal datato you or to a third party.
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you; and

 Withdraw your consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.
 You can ask us to stop sending you marketing messages at any time by following the “unsubscribe” (or similar) links on any marketing message sent to you or by contacting us at any time.
 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a purchase, product/service experience or other transactions.

-If you wish to exercise any of the rights set out above, or require further information about any of those rights, please contact us at email@example.com We will need to request specific information from you in order to be able to deal with your request.
+If you wish to exercise any of the rights set out above, or require further information about any of those rights, please send us an email to: email@example.com or complete our Online Rights' Request form - we need to ask for specific information from you in order to be able to deal with your request.
 This is a security measure designed to ensure that your personal data is not disclosed to any person who has no right to receive it.
-We will confirm the specific information required from you when you contact us.
 We may also contact you to ask for further information in relation to any request you make in order to speed up our response.

 Time limit to respond